erandakaanupama/adventuregame/README.md

-Using Jaca Maps for a small console game
+Using Java Maps for a small console game